Was Mother Teresa a True Christian?

 That this woman was a kind, self-giving woman, we have no doubt.
-Having lived in that part of the world for 16 years and having spent several weeks in Calcutta itself, I never doubt that Mother Teresa was an unusually self-sacrificing person.
+Having lived in South Asia for more than 20 years and having spent several weeks in Calcutta itself, I never doubt that Mother Teresa was an unusually self-sacrificing person.
 Many of Calcutta’s ten million residents live in the lowest squalor, some reports estimating as many as one million people are born, grow up, live, and die on the filthy streets of that massive city.
 The place is awfully oppressive to one’s spirit, especially for the newcomer.

 Even after twenty or more visits, I never ceased to be depressed by wretched Calcutta.
 I’m not alone in this feeling, either.
 It is said that Winston Churchill, after his first visit to Calcutta, stated that he was happy he had made the trip--happy, that is, because having been there once and having experienced it, he would not have to return!

 Yes, Calcutta is an awful place in many ways, and the living condition of multitudes of people there is wretched.
 For a woman to give her life to care for the castoffs of society is commendable.

 Acknowledging that Mother Teresa is a good woman from the human perspective, though, has not answered the original question inscribed in the title of this report: “Was Mother Teresa a regenerate Christian in the biblical sense, a woman with which Bible-believing Christians should associate and with whom they should work?”